 The darkest part of the year is behind us and already there have been days warm enough for the bees to fly.
-We have visited all of our bee hives except one and removed the sugar feeders that got left on late last autumn.
-We poured granulated sugar around the top of the inner cover hoping to avoid starvation for any hives that are low on stores.
-We know that we lost at least 5 hives out of 19.
-We can’t count survivors yet.
+We visited all of our hives except one and removed the sugar feeders that were left on late last autumn.
+We poured granulated sugar around the top of the inner cover as emergency feed for any hives that might be running low on stores.

 If you’re still looking for a beehive home, perhaps we can work something out.
 I have a large backyard in a nice location.
 Let me know if you’re interested and we can exchange information.